chutrunganh/Fraud-Credit-Card-Detection-Group-17/README.md

 3. Dataset

    All the Datasets we used located in the `Dataset` directory.
-Due to different paths depending on the environment, you may need to change the path to the dataset in the code.
+Due to different paths depending on the environment, you may need to change the path to the dataset in the source code.

 4. Run the Code

-   - To see the dataset1, dataset2 characteristic, use `Data Chracteristic.ipynb`
+- For **Dataset Characteristics Analysis**:
+   - For Dataset1 and Dataset2, refer to `Data Characteristic.ipynb`.

-   - To see the dataset3 characteristic and preprocessing, see `dataset3` directory
+   - For Dataset3's characteristics and preprocessing steps, see `DataPreprocessingForDataset3.ipynb`

-   - **To run and evaluate models, use `RunModels.ipynb` file**.
-Also, we have a detail KNN version writen in Java, check the `KNN/src`
+- For **Model Evaluation**: Consult `RunModels.ipynb` to review the outcomes from all models.
+Specifically, we have implemented our own version of the KNN model in Java, available in the `KNN\src` directory.

-   -  If you want to run this on Google Colab, use this link to see the models Source Code "https://drive.google.com/file/d/1mfH6CoZBWxSbvjLXWtGxheA6CVklN7uE/view?usp=sharing"
+-  If you want to run this on Google Colab, access the source code via this link: [Google Drive](https://drive.google.com/file/d/1mfH6CoZBWxSbvjLXWtGxheA6CVklN7uE/view?usp=sharing).